Conducting University Youth Programs: Minimum Operational Requirements

 Online reporting: Public Incident Reporting Form

-MSU Police Department
+MSU Police and Public Safety

 Address: 1120 Red Cedar Rd., East Lansing, MI 48824